y-aurora/AccountManagement-PowerShell/README.md

 In 1.Get-LocalAdminUserInfo.ps1 we domonstrated how to verify if a particular local user account is member of administrators group on a list of remote servers.

 Usage: .\Get-LocalAdminUserInfo.ps1 -InputFile .\Computers.csv -AccountName someuser

-Remeber to run the script with an administrative account which should have admin access to remote servers.
+Note: remeber to run the script with an administrative account which should have admin access to remote servers.